ton-community/ton-docs/docs/participate/explorers.md

 This explorer is more oriented towards developers than ordinary users.

-Also, the Ton Whales team supports its own network `sandbox`.
-This is both a plus and a minus.
-The plus is that you can test your smart contracts in this network, the minus is that information about transactions in this network is not displayed in other explorers.

 ### Features

 - **Convenient for developers**
-- Support for its own network `sandbox`
 - Сontract types
 - Contract disassembler